mgrman/BlazorWith3d/README.md

   - Interop (avg 0.50 ms)  // slower but works with more types than memorypack, so you could get rid of that dependency (the slowdown is worse when the larger the messages are)
   - MemoryPack (avg 0.33 ms)

+# initializaiton order

+Controller is created first

+Renderers are then created

+Renderer calls SetRenderer on the controller.

+Controller then starts listening for messages and then calls SetController on the renderer (ie the renderer can assume that when SetController is called, the controller is ready to receive messages)

+After SetController it is assumed the renderer is listening to messages as well.

 ### Prio 0 (improve generic packages)

 SetController method seems to be needed in Unity?